2010 Wadi Abidah airstrike: Impact

+Assessment

-At first, personnel in JSOC believed that they had launched a successful operation, but eventually realized the strike hadn't gone to plan hours later, when tribesmen began attacking local infrastructure to avenge Shabwani.
-US officials said that they had not known of Shabwani's dealings prior to the strike.
-According to The New York Times, "The most widely accepted explanation is that Yemeni and American officials failed to fully communicate before the attack."
-Some American officials have gone on record to defend the death of Shabwani, regardless of it being unintentional, due to him having relations with AQAP.
+JSOC had only learned that Shabwani was killed in the strike once the retaliatory attacks had started.
+US officials said they did not know Shabwani was involved in mediations prior to the strike.
+The military was unable to send investigators to Yemen to probe the incident, and the Yemeni government did not conduct an investigation despite requests from the US.
+The New York Times writes: "The most widely accepted explanation is that Yemeni and American officials failed to fully communicate before the attack."
+Some American officials went on to defend the death of Shabwani regardless of it being unintentional due to his association with AQAP.

-National security advisor John Brennan was described as "pissed" by the results, ordering the military to investigate any mistakes during the operation to "take corrective actions and deal with the fallout appropriately".
-After being given a briefing from Brennan, President Obama was similarly angered, asking General Cartwright to explain the failure in what the latter called "a pretty good chest thumping from the commander-in-chief."
+Soon after the news of Shabwani's death came out, national security advisor John Brennan expressed frustration, ordering the military to review any mistakes made during the operation so they "could take corrective actions and deal with the fallout appropriately".
+Obama was similarly angered after being briefed on the matter by Brennan, demanding an explanation from Cartwright in what the latter called "a pretty good chest thumping from the commander-in-chief."
+Later meetings between top officials in the National Security Council highlighted the strike as a display of JSOC's struggling intelligence network and target-vetting procedures in Yemen.

-Saleh expressed discontent to American officials but did not order an ending of US operations.
-Regardless, with Obama's growing lack of confidence in the operations, JSOC's military campaign in Yemen was halted for the rest of the year as it and the Central Intelligence Agency bolstered their intelligence networks in the country.
-Operations resumed in May 2011 amid the revolution, with the added usage of unmanned aerial vehicles.
+Saleh reportedly expressed discontent to American officials regarding the strike, although he did not order an end to the US operations.
+But this, along with Obama's increased concern with the effectiveness of JSOC among other factors, led to the military campaign in Yemen being suspended for the remainder of the year.
+This hiatus was utilized by JSOC and the Central Intelligence Agency to bolster US intelligence networks in the country.
+Military operations eventually resumed in May 2011 with the added usage of unmanned aerial vehicles.